Ph.D. Criminal Justice, 2010, Rutgers University

 BA Sociology & Psychology, 2002, University of Iowa

-Zachary Hamilton, PhD., is an Assistant Professor of criminal justice and criminology at WSU Spokane.
+Zachary Hamilton, PhD., is an associate professor of criminal justice and criminology at WSU Spokane.
 He is also the director of the Washington State Institute for Criminal Justice (WSICJ).
 Prior to joining WSU he was senior research associate at the National Development Research Institutes (NDRI) and the Center for Court Innovation (CCI).
 Since 2012, Dr. Hamilton has procured grants and contracts totaling 1.5 million dollars.
 Projects have included localized evaluations of interventions and policies, to the development and implementation of two nationally renowned risk-need assessment systems.
 These projects have directly supported the work of the WSICJ and funded numerous graduate research assistants and research support staff.
 He was awarded the College of Arts and Sciences Early Career Achievement in Scholarship award in 2014.
 His evaluation of community corrections programs and policy have received recent acclaim and his future efforts surrounding offender risk-need assessment is in the process of implementation across the State of Washington.
 Recent publications have appeared in the Experimental Criminology, Justice Quarterly, Journal of Substance Abuse Treatment, Criminal Justice & Behavior, and Offender Rehabilitation.

 Corrections, Research Methods, Introduction to Quantitative Methods (Undergrad), Foundations of Quantitative Methods (Grad), Intermediate Quantitative Methods (Grad), Advanced Quantitative Methods (Grad).